 The attic in your home provides a perfect substitute for a hard-to-come-by hollow tree.
 It’s warm and safe from predators who, for the most part, are unable to penetrate this space.
 Also, buildings like yours provide a warm, comfortable place to raise young squirrels.
 Squirrels start looking for nesting sites in mid-December, January and in the early summer.
 However, if they find the perfect nesting place (like your home), they’ll move in no matter what time of year it is.

 What damage do squirrels cause?

 Apart from being noisy and smelly and leaving damp patches of urine on the floor of your attic, squirrels have to chew to keep their teeth worn down.
 And your house has plenty of stuff they can chew on – vents, plastic pipes, wiring, and wood.
 By chewing through plastic pipes squirrels can sometimes cause flooding.
 However, probably the biggest threat squirrels pose to homes and other buildings is fire.
 Wiring that has been chewed through becomes a major fire hazard.
+Therefore it is important that you hire a certified electrician to inspect your wiring and repair it – click here to continue.
 Squirrels are also responsible for smelly insulation and warped and damaged ceilings from their urine soaking through the floor.
 And if that wasn’t enough, they can also chew holes in your roof, gables and fascia boards.

 Do squirrels pose a health risk?